-We would recommend that this is a full class activity.
+We would recommend that this is a whole class activity.
 You can project the Rank & Reason onto the board and pose the Discussion Question to the class.
 Have students think-pair-share and then invite volunteers to the front to drag one item to the top (or bottom) and give a verbal ‘justification’ (or reason why).

 The fun element of dragging the items will encourage students to volunteer, and the nature of the ‘no right answer’ aspect will help students feel confident in giving their opinions.
 It will also encourage students to listen to each other and formulate appropriate responses.

-See also our Rank & Reason Strategies for English Learners (EL) for some fantastic ways to scaffold English learner students.
+See our Rank & Reason Strategies for English Learners (EL) for some fantastic ways to scaffold English learner students.